 However, you can find toners that do much more than wiping up the remains of debris and makeup from the face.
 Those toners with special purposes like hydrating, exfoliating, pore-minimizing, etc.

 One skin care mistake you might be doing is using a toner that is loaded with alcohol.
 Ethyl alcohol, ethanol, or denatured alcohol is what we will often find in alcohol-loaded toners.
 A small amount of this alcohol is useful for preserving products and helping in skin absorption.
 However, toners that use alcohol usually have them in large quantities that can be damaging to the skin.
 Alcohol is a common culprit for irritating and dehydrating the skin.

 What you should look for are alcohol-free toners.
-These toners will not dry your skin but rather a drink of moisture and nourishment.
-Use them after cleansing and before moisturizing.
+These toners will not dry your skin but rather help reach your goals.

 6. Not Wearing Sunscreen Daily